 Now that you have removed all the parts from the faucet, the valve body can be inspected, i.e., the brass assembly from which you just removed the cartridge/stem.

 These brass parts may have some buildup or be roughened or pitted as well.
 Pour some white vinegar on the valve seat and let it sit for a while.
 Now using a nylon scrub pad, clean the surfaces – remember, your goal is to achieve a smooth and shiny, new-like condition.

 Now remove the stopper from the drain and rinse the valves using clean water to remove any debris or dirt.
 If you keep the old parts as well, make sure to check them thoroughly as well and repeat the same cleaning steps on them as well.

 Remember how you disassembled the entire faucet?
 Carefully assemble it back together, step by step in the reverse order you used to separate it.
 Turn the water supply on and check the faucet for any leaks.

-And this is how to fix the leaking bathroom faucet very simple and get rid of the drip, drip sound you have been hearing and getting frustrated with for the past days.
+And this is how to fix a dripping bathroom faucet very simple and get rid of the drip, drip sound you have been hearing and getting frustrated with for the past days.
 Alas – you can sleep in peace now, without the stress of extra water bill, the ethical burden of wasting water, and the annoying drips!